CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/APP.5.1 General Groupware.md

 #### APP.5.1.A20 Creating an Outage Plan for Groupware System Failure [Emergency Response Officer, IT Leader, Information Security Officer (ISB)] (A)

-It SHOULD be a concept designed to minimize the consequences of a failure and what to do in the event of a failure.
+A concept SHOULD be designed to minimize the consequences of a failure and what to do in the event of a failure.
 The emergency planning for the groupware system SHOULD consider the existing emergency plan of the institution.
 Important tasks to be able to maintain or re-start the groupware system SHOULD be described as being able to be performed by appropriately trained personnel.
 A recovery plan for the groupware system SHOULD be created, which describes how to reboot the systems after a failure.
 System recovery emergency exercises SHOULD be performed on a regular basis, including all aspects of a system failure or compromise.

 #### APP.5.1.A21 End-to-end encryption (CI)